humanWasHere/SPQR/README.md

 * Input&output folders (storing)

 This software will return :
-* a SEM recipe in .hss format (matching the Hitachi requirements)
+* a SEM recipe in .hss or .csv format (matching the Hitachi requirements)
 * some documentation
-* some template in .json format (that should be stored in a DB in order to use the created recipe afterwards)
+* some template in .json format (that should be stored in a DB in order to reuse the created recipe afterwards)

 ## Installation :
-Make sure you have the correct environnement first Create a folder on your local machine (Unix) :
+Make sure you have the correct environnement first
+Create a folder on your local machine (Unix) :
 ```bash
 cd <your_folder_name>